maguowei/awesome-stars/README.md

 ## Objective-C

-- [idb](https://github.com/facebook/idb) - idb is a flexible command line interface for automating iOS simulators and devices
 - [Sparkle](https://github.com/sparkle-project/Sparkle) - A software update framework for macOS
 - [realm-cocoa](https://github.com/realm/realm-cocoa) - Realm is a mobile database: a replacement for Core Data & SQLite